Devanshshah1309/notes/notes/stochastic-processes/week-2-part-2.md

 \end{equation*}
 $$

-We have a linear system with 5 equaitons and 5 unknown parameters, we can solve this (programmatically at least).
+We have a linear system with 5 equaitons and 5 unknown parameters, we can solve this quite easily (programmatically at least).
 After solving, we get:

 $$
 u_0=1, u_1=\frac{14}{15},u_2=\frac{12}{15},u_3=\frac{8}{15},u_4=0
 $$

 Our required answer is: $u_3 = P(X_T=0|X_0=3)=\dfrac{8}{15}$

+---

+### Summary of FSA

 Summary of what we did in first-step analysis: